Services of the Child Support Office

 Each check must be accompanied by the following minimum information:

 Social Security number, or

 Court Case Number.
 It is preferable to send in payments with a payment voucher (which you should receive in the mail).
-If making a payment on arrears, you must specify that on the back of the payment voucher.
 You may contact the Child Support Agency for assistance in filling out the payment voucher appropriately.

 To receive information about payments received in your case, or account balances, you may contact the KIDS Information Line at 1-800-991-5530 or you can access this information by clicking here.
 A brochure fully describing what information is available on this hotline is available at the Child Support Agency.

 You may also obtain a copy of the payment history in your case from the Child Support Agency.
 There is a $3.00 charge for a copy of your payment record.

 Pursuant to sec.
 767.25(6), Stats., a party ordered to pay child support was required to pay simple interest at the rate of .05% per month on any amount in arrears that is equal to or greater than the amount of child support due in one month.

 Back to top